 It is one of the few cameras available that has dedicated astrophotography functions.
 In particular, its astrotracer function where the camera adjusts to compensate for the rotation of the Earth and allow longer exposures.

-This is essentially what a separate piece of equipment known as a star tracker does, but the astrotracer functionality builds a small version of this into the camera.
+This is essentially what a separate piece of equipment known as a star tracker does, but the astrotracer functionality builds a limited version of this into the camera.

 The camera is also weatherproof, which is a great advantage given that for astrophotography you often need to travel to locations with less light pollution away from cities and the rain may catch you out.